Skip to main content

 The Great Sex Rescue – Challenging Harmful Evangelical Messages

 The Great Sex Rescue – Challenging Harmful Evangelical Messages By Sheila Wray Gregoire, Rebecca Gregoire Lindenbach, & Joanna Sawatsky Reviewed by Geoffrey W. Sutton Review Summary The Great Sex Rescue is an evangelical Christian approach that challenges messages in several other Christian sex books, which do not focus on the sexual pleasure of women.
 In addition, the three writers challenge messages that emphasize dutiful wives meeting their husband’s sex needs regardless of how she feels or what aspects of a sexual experience would bring her more wholistic pleasure.
-When biblical texts have been interpreted in unfriendly ways, the authors offer a more woman-friendly interpretation.
+T he authors offer a more woman-friendly interpretation of biblical texts that have been interpreted in unfriendly ways.
 More troubling are Christian sexual activity messages that may encourage men to simply use their wives for their pleasure or even abuse them.
-After explaining their concerns, the authors offer suggestions for better sex including addressing medical problems that can interfere w
+After explaining their concerns, the authors offer suggestions for better sex including addressing medical problems that can interfe

 Sex Morality and Religion Book Reviews

-BOOKS on SEX & RELIGION [Most, but not all, focus on the Christian Faith] Book Review List I read several books along with research articles when I wrote A House Divided: Sexuality, Morality, and Christian Cultures .
-Following is a list of book summaries and reviews and availability of the books.
-A House Divided : Sexuality, Morality, and Christian Cultures by Geoffrey W. Sutton Read Review s BUY on AMAZON BUY on GOOGLE Christian Morality: An Interdisciplinary Framework for Thinking about Contemporary Moral Issues by Geoffrey W. Sutton and Brandon Schmidly, editors BUY ON AMAZON ***** Authentic Human Sexuality by Judith & Jack Balswick (links to 3rd edition) Read Review BUY on AMAZON BUY on GOOGLE God and Sex : What the Bible Really Says by Michael Coogan Read Review BUY on AMAZON BUY on GOOGLE The Great Sex Rescue by Gregoire, Lindenbach, & Sawatsky Book Review AMAZON GOOGLE Sex God
+SEX & CULTURE Morality and Religion [Most, but not all, religious works focus on the Christian Faith] Book Review List I write about psychology and religion.
+In the process, I read a variety of books along with academic publications.
+Following is a selection of books I have read.
+A House Divided : Sexuality, Morality, and Christian Cultures by Geoffrey W. Sutton Read Review s BUY on AMAZON BUY on GOOGLE Christian Morality: An Interdisciplinary Framework for Thinking about Contemporary Moral Issues by Geoffrey W. Sutton and Brandon Schmidly, editors Topics: Abortion, Same-Sex Relations, Sex Education, Women & Equality BUY ON AMAZON ***** Authentic Human Sexuality by Judith & Jack Balswick (links to 3rd edition) Read Review BUY on AMAZON ********** The Bible Now by Friedman & Dolansky (2011) Topics include: Same-sex relations, abortion, women's status, capital punishment Read Review BUY ON AMAZON ********** Gender

 Authentic Human Sexuality - A Book Review